-Many coffee shops do offer merchandise, but many don’t seem to be selling it well (dusty wares being the primary indicator).
+Many coffee shops in the United States do offer merchandise, but many don’t seem to be selling it well (dusty wares being the primary indicator).
 People have the right idea, yet the execution is incomplete.
-Done right, merchandise can do more than generate a steady stream of revenue; it can elevate your brand.
+When done right, merchandise can do more than generate a steady stream of revenue; it can elevate your brand.

 Below, we present how to merchandise your coffee shop in ways that sell and boost your image.

 Selling merchandise at your coffee house, and moving a lot of it, is contingent on a complete understanding of these three points:

 - Have a well-defined identity.

 - Come up with a great plan.

 What’s working for another coffee shop might not be right for yours, which is why the first two points are so important.